36th (Ulster) Division Memorial, The Ulster Memorial Tower

 The Ulster Memorial Tower was one of the first official memorials to be put up on the Western Front.

 The Ulster Memorial Tower was dedicated at a ceremony on Saturday 19th November 1921, almost exactly two years after the meeting at the Old Town Hall in Belfast decided to have such a monument on the battlefield.
 The memorial was unveiled by the Chief of the Imperial General Staff of the British Army, Field Marshal Sir Henry Wilson.

-Sir Henry, born in Currygrane, County Longford in Northern Ireland, was one of Ulster's most famous soldiers, having been appointed as the British Army's most senior officer as Chief of the Imperial General Staff in February 1918.
+Sir Henry, born in Currygrane, County Longford, was appointed as the British Army's most senior officer as Chief of the Imperial General Staff in February 1918.
 He was a supporter of Irish Unionism.
 A few months after unveiling the Ulster Memorial Tower he was shot and killed outside his house in London in June 1922 by two members of the Irish Republican Army.

 Inside the Tower there is a room which is 16 feet square.
 It is a Memorial Room with a Book of Remembrance for visitors to sign.
 On the walls there are plaques of remembrance from regiments and a wide variety of organisations and public authorities in Northern Ireland.

 In the Memorial Room the marble tablet is inscribed with the words:

 “This Tower is dedicated to the Glory of God, in grateful memory of the officers, non-commissioned officers and men of the 36th (Ulster) Division and of the sons of Ulster in other Forces who laid down their lives in the Great War, and of all their comrades-in-arms, who, by divine grace, were spared to testify to their glorious deeds.”